 It's as old as the hills but it's the new thing to do.
 Climb one of the world's 7 summits (highest summit on each of the seven continents).
 With a height of 2,228 metres (7,310 ft) above sea level, climbing Mount Kosciuszko's summit is one of the best summer activities in Thredbo.
 So make the Lantern Thredbo Apartments your base camp and get together with a mate or as a family, it's just six hours from your front door, if you're in Sydney.

 This is one of the great walks of Australia and to make it even more special my family and I did it on Australia Day.
-We loved the experience of climbing Mount Kosciuszko but it is well worth reading about both the thrills and the caveats before embarking, to avoid some of the common pitfalls and help you get the most out of your experience.
+We loved the experience of climbing the Mount Kosciuszko summit but it is well worth reading about both the thrills and the caveats before embarking, to avoid some of the common pitfalls and help you get the most out of your experience.

-Thrills of climbing Mount Kosciuszko
+Thrills of the Mount Kosciuszko walk

 I had no idea the sound of water would be a constant sound along most of the route.
 At times it was just a gentle tickle of a brook or little stream.
 Other times the water seemed to rush and roar in larger sized riverlets and waterfalls.